bowornpol/NUIM-pipeline/README.md

 ## Module 2: Network construction

-This module constructs a tripartite network linking microbial taxa, functional pathways, and metabolites.
+This module constructs a tripartite network linking microbial taxa, functional pathways, and metabolites, based on the processed data from **Module 1**.
 Follow the steps below to construct each network layer using the provided R functions:

 ### <ins>STEP 1: Microbe–pathway network construction</ins>